At Odds With Trump, Nikki Haley Charts Her Own Foreign-Policy Path

 “If her rhetoric doesn’t begin to resemble reality to a greater extent then I think she will be fairly criticized as having good instincts, but not achieving any impact in the administration,” he said.

-“I hope and trust President Trump and Secretary [of State Rex] Tillerson take her seriously and act accordingly,” he added.
+“I hope and trust President Trump and Secretary [of State Rex] Tillerson takes her seriously and acts accordingly,” he added.
 “But this budget coming down the pike is just going to make that very, very hard.”

 Haley’s own record on Syrian refugees has been somewhat mixed.

-As governor, Haley reacted to the November 2015 Paris terror attack by appealing to then-Secretary of State John Kerry not to resettle Syrian refugees in South Carolina, citing concerns that they couldn’t be adequately vetted.
+As governor, Haley reacted to the November 2015 Paris terrorist attack by appealing to then-Secretary of State John Kerry not to resettle Syrian refugees in South Carolina, citing concerns that they couldn’t be adequately vetted.
 She has defended President’s Trump’s ban on travel to the United States by citizens of six Muslim-majority countries, including Syria.
 (Federal courts have shot down both the administration’s travel bans.)

 But in her first weeks on the job, ambassador Haley reached out to career foreign service staff in New York to help identify a handful of pressing issues on which she could focus as ambassador.
 They proposed humanitarian assistance and human rights — and she ran with it, according to two diplomatic sources.